TheAviPrasad/microsoft-graph-docs/api-reference/v1.0/api/educationschool-list-users.md

 ---
-title: "List users of school"
+title: "List users of an educationSchool"
 description: "Retrieve a list of users at a school."
 author: "mmast-msft"
 localization_priority: Normal